mullema/k3-panel-view-extended/README.md

 ### hideOptions
 This blueprint option hides the whole options top bar for pages.
-It **includes all features** from singleLanguage, hideSettings and hideStatus
+It **includes all features** from singleLanguage, hideSettings and hideStatus.

+Available in `pages` blueprints.
 ```yaml
 options:
   hideOptions: true